kurtosis-tech/kurtosis/docs/docs/reference/cli/cli.md

 :::

 :::tip
-Kurtosis supports tab-completion, and we strongly recommend [installing it][adding-tab-completion] for the best experience!
+Kurtosis supports command-line completion; we recommend [installing it][adding-command-line-completion] for the best experience.
 :::

 ### Toggle Analytics